The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber is a small business book published in 1995.

 - Infancy

-- The purpose of business is to get free of a job
+- The goal of a business is to free you from having a job

-- If a business depends on you, you own a job, not a business
+- If the business depends on you to function, you own a job – not a true business

-- If you only want to do technical work, sell your business
+- If you only want to do technical work, consider selling the business

-- Infancy ends when the owner realizes that the business has to change
+- Happens when the owner realizes the business must evolve beyond them

 Beyond The Comfort Zone